 Financial Planners do what many people don’t like doing for themselves: Figure out how to manage their money.
 By meeting with clients and then helping them determine budgeting plans, investing decisions, insurance needs, and other financial to-do’s, they get them on track to meet their money goals.
 This Major qualifies the student to sit for the CFP (Certified Financial Planning) Exam

-All College of Business Administration programs are accredited at the highest possible level by AACSB International, the Association to Advance Collegiate Schools of Business.
-In addition, the CBA is one of only 171 schools that has earned separate accounting accreditation.
+All College of Business programs are accredited at the highest possible level by AACSB International, the Association to Advance Collegiate Schools of Business.
+In addition, the College is one of only 171 schools that has earned separate accounting accreditation.
 The College has been consistently rated as one of the best business schools in the nation by the Princeton Review and ranked in the top 6 percent of all undergraduate programs by BusinessWeek magazine.

 Our close ties to regional businesses provide many benefits for our students.
 Business executives share their expertise as mentors and guest lecturers in classes, and provide valuable advice on program and course content, helping to keep our curricula fresh, relevant and rigorous.
 Students gain valuable hands-on experience through group projects that assign them to solve problems for local businesses and by participating in co-op and internship programs at regional companies.